 The Suez Canal Crisis is known as the Tripartite Aggression in the Arab world and the Sinai War in Israel.
-In late 1956, it was an invasion of Egypt by Israel, later followed by the United Kingdom and France.
+In late 1956, there was an invasion of Egypt by Israel, later followed by the United Kingdom and France.

 1. Significance Of The Suez Canal